Enhancing Democracy with New Democratic Forms

 As with the Council and Forum reports, media coverage should be extensive, in this case nationwide.
 Coverage requirements for broadcast media companies will likely not be necessary on these top-level deliberative process results.
 But like on other levels, a broadcast license requirement for coverage will ensure it.

-National referendums will be taken on CSE Congress policy proposals.
-For any policy a majority approves, we will require the federal government to institute the policy.
+A national referendums will be taken on CSE Congress policy proposals, and any a supermajority approves the federal government will institute.

 Deliberative Process Cycles

-After the 40-week Councils and a one-week break, a second cycle will begin of 40-week Councils, Collaborative Councils, one-week Forums, and one week of CSE Congresses.
+After 40-week Councils and a one-week break, the next cycle will begin of 40-week Councils, Collaborative Councils, one-week Forums, and one week of CSE Congresses.
 Eventually, we recommend experimenting with a mix of 40-week and 60-week Councils (with a four-week break) as an alternative.

 The Cost for My Proposed Deliberative Process System

 The estimated cost for the Councils nationwide is $2.0 billion per year.
-The estimated cost for the Collaborative Councils is $37 million, for the Forums $360 million, and for the CSE Congresses $9.2 million, totaling $2.4 billion per year. $2.4 billion is an insignificant cost relative to the resulting immense and pervasive social benefits.
+The estimated cost for the Collaborative Councils is $37 million, for the Forums $180 million, and for the CSE Congresses $4.6 million, per year.
+The $2.2 billion per year total is an insignificant cost for the resulting radical advance in democratic governance.

 Space for the Deliberative Processes